Approximated-Inc/phoenix-custom-domains-example/README.md

 ```

 ## Things to know
-- This is a simple example, but this approach could be applied to many scenarios besides blogs and blog posts.
+- This is a simple example, but this approach could be applied to most scenarios, not just blogs and blog posts.
-- I highly recommend using a service like [approximated.app](https://approximated.app) in front for custom domains, it makes many things, like managing SSL certs, \*much\* easier.
+- Highly recommend using a service like [approximated.app](https://approximated.app) in front for custom domains, it makes many things, like managing SSL certs, \*much\* easier.
 - We need to remember that we're not restricting requests to a single domain, so:
-  - Take any precautions you need for your use case to ensure security for your app.
+  - Make sure to consider any precautions your specific use case might require to ensure security for your app.
-  - We don't handle this in this example repo, because this will require different approaches according to your app.
-  - However, anyone can spoof the host header for any request anyways, and that's all we're dealing with.
-So there may be nothing extra you need to do.
-- Currently, the live_reload websocket is closing early in dev mode when loading from a custom domain.
-  - So live_reload won't work when loading from a custom domain in dev mode (which you're probably not doing anyways)
-  - This will hopefully be sorted out soon, but it does not affect other websockets like for liveviews.
+  - In this example, we're dynamically checking the origin for http requests and websockets, as well as using CSRF tokens for both.
 - There are several liveviews for managing blogs and blog posts on the primary domain
   - They mostly don't matter for this example, we just need them to setup a blog with a custom domain
   - Anything for loading a blog/post with a custom domain is a module prefixed with CustomDomain.

 ## Files to check out
 - [OriginChecks](lib/blogz_web/origin_checks.ex) - Contains the function we provide to our check_origin config, for dynamically checking if a request/websocket domain is allowed.